dominic-r/third_party/readme.txt

 - The project is small and easy to manage here.
 - I want tighter control over the code for security or reliability.
 - It's easier to keep track of changes this way.

-Note: This directory is mirrored from GitLab 4x per day.